NREL/EP-Launch/docs/navigation.rst

 Recent Folders
 --------------

-EP-Launch keeps track of the last few folders to which the user has navigated.
+EnergyPlus-Launch keeps track of the last few folders to which the user has navigated.
 If the user selects a folder and quickly wants to get back to the last folder, it will be available in the top menu under Navigation->Recent, as shown in the following figure:

 .. figure:: navigation2.png